noplacenoaddress/RNMnetwork/Part 10 - Riccardo Giuntoli/DNA.md

 I've send my saliva sample on 6 March of 2020 to a company dedicated to the stocking and delivering of medical test among others services.
 The company is **Movianto** [[16]](http://movianto.com/) and the delegation is in Netherlands.
 From Netherlands.
 Than it was delivered to US and next the sample was subjected to **DNA extraction** [[17]](https://en.wikipedia.org/wiki/DNA_extraction).

 In the first image you can appreciate the ethnic estimation of this private company.
-Here there are
+Here there are **ethnic group** [[18]](https://en.wikipedia.org/wiki/Ethnic_group) that DNA speaking they share similar **gene pool** [[19]](https://en.wikipedia.org/wiki/Gene_pool), them groups and sub groups:

+- Southern European 82.6%
+  - Italian 71.1%
+  - Greek and Balkan 2.5%
+  - Sardinian 2.4%
+  - Spanish and Portuguese 2.0%
+  - Broadly southern European 4.6%
+- Broadly European 2.0%
+- Western Asian and north African 0.8%
+- Unassigned 0.3%

+All are **European ethnics groups** [[20]](https://en.wikipedia.org/wiki/Ethnic_groups_in_Europe).

 # External links